Aboda/plp/readme.txt

 Hello

-My name is Demian, I am 35 years old (as of 2022) self taught programmer and this software is my main project.
+My name is Demian, I am (1987 - present year) years old self taught programmer and this software is my main project.

 I aim to become a fullstack engineer / cloud architect as to be able to field significant solutions for a variety of problems.